 These are not the only features you should be looking for.
 For the full list of project management features, check out the free RFP template at the end of this blog.

 In other words, you shouldn’t want to use a separate platform for your documentation needs.
 The onboarding platform should let you create, share, and collaborate on documents, checklists, agreements, contracts, etc., within the app.
 You should also have the option to embed documents you’ve created on third party platforms.
 This way, you’d save a lot of time when you’re not switching tabs or hunting for links in the depths of your inbox and drive folders!

 Another feature to look out for is the ability to have discussion threads on any document within the app.
 This way, you’ll never miss the context.

 The platform should help your customers access all the necessary information to work with you during the onboarding process.
 You should be able to provide them with access only to what is necessary for them and keep the rest accessible to your team.
-In short, the customer will be able to have a five-star experience without having to witness your mise en place or the messy kitchen.
+In short, the customer will be able to have a five-star experience without having to witness your mise en place.

 Check out our free RFP template for the full list of features to look out for.

 What good is a cake without some great icing and a cherry on top of it?
 Your onboarding platform should allow you to customize the customer’s view of the platform to match your branding, so it looks like they haven’t really left your product.
 Extra points if they don’t need to log in to access the project and related files (aka the magnificent Magic Link).

-One major pain point that the onboarding platform should eliminate is the access to insights and reports on your onboarding methodology.
+One major pain point that the onboarding platform should eliminate is the lack of access to insights and reports on your onboarding methodology.
 Here are some examples of the kind of information you should be able to access: